Milkshiift/YouTubeTLDR/README.md

 ### Running the Application

-1. Download the latest release for your platform from [Releases](https://github.com/Milkshiift/YouTubeTLDR/releases)
-2. Run the executable from console:
+1. Download the [latest release](https://github.com/Milkshiift/YouTubeTLDR/releases/latest) and run the executable from console:
     ```bash
     ./YouTubeTLDR
     ```
-3. Open `http://localhost:8000` in your browser
+2. Open `http://localhost:8000` in your browser
-4. Click "Advanced Settings" and enter your API key
+3. Click "Advanced Settings" and enter your API key
-5. Paste a YouTube URL and click "Summarize"
+4. Paste a YouTube URL and click "Summarize"

 You can change the IP and port with `TLDR_IP` and `TLDR_PORT` environment variables.
 The amount of workers can be changed with `TLDR_WORKERS`, set it to the amount of concurrent users you expect.